 10. Learn to be a serious multi-taskier if you want to get anything done

 Blogging with a sleeping baby lying on top of you, batch-cooking a child’s dinner whilst eating your own, cleaning, emailing and talking on the phone, every second counts if you want to maintain life, a house that looks the teensiest bit respectable for a few minutes each day and some down time.
 You’ll also need to do all these things while rescuing your child as they are drawn to anything that may place them in mortal danger.

 If you absolutely have to go shopping with a baby, be prepared.
 I’m talking snacks, slings, buggy, a strategy about what you want to buy and where from.
 You’re not going be able to happily peruse aisles, it must be a military operation.
 You might have 30-minutes if you’re lucky.

 12. Sleeping when the baby does

-13. Changing your views completely on places like Industrial Parks
+13. Change your views completely

 14. You get to make the most of the sunshine instead of longingly looking at it from your office desk

 Not in the same way as a holiday, I’ll re-iterate that once more.
-But if you have a blast of a summer whilst you’re off on maternity leave then take to the garden, the park, the great outdoors armed with paddling pool, shade and suncream and that once elusive English summer is yours for the taking!
+But if you have a blast of a summer whilst you’re off on maternity leave then take to the garden, the park and the great outdoors armed with paddling pool, shade and suncream and that once elusive English summer is yours for the taking!